acer-black

 This is the current laptop I use.
-When I got it in 2020, I had Windows and Ubuntu installed on it.
+When I got it in 2020, I had Micro$oft Windows and Ubuntu installed on it.
 In 2023, I started using Ubuntu full time and the Windows partition broke (I did not miss it).
-In 2024, I installed Void Linux on it alongside Ubuntu and switched to Void Linux full time.
+In 2024, I installed Void Linux on it alongside Ubuntu and switched to Void Linux full time (I had considered Arch Linux , but I'm not too keen on its design - Void seems a lot more sensible to me.
+I had also considered the meta-distribution Bedrock Linux , but I decided it would be unnecessary).
 I have kept the Ubuntu partition around as a fallback in case I break Void (I haven't yet).
 In 2025 I installed Debian (intending to replace Ubuntu with a lighter fallback system), and 9front (so that I could explore plan9).
-I will keep an eye on Chimera Linux to see how it develops as it seems even more sensible than Void.
+I will keep an eye on Chimera Linux as it looks like a good candidate for a daily driver, and even more suitable than Void.

 Internal SSD (1.86 TiB, upgraded)